If you have clicked on this page, then you probably want to know more about me.

 It Wasn't All His Fault

 You may be surprised by that statement.
-I'm not condoning my partner's abusive behaviour towards me for one moment.
+I'm not condoning his abusive behaviour towards me for one moment.
 No-one has the right to be emotionally abusive to another.
 But there were reasons why he lacked trust, and was unable to control his angry outbursts.

 As a child, my partner had been physically, mentally, and sexually abused by family members, which had left him extremely damaged.
 At the time I was totally unaware of the effects it had on him and on our relationship

 The Trauma of Childhood abuse can have long-lasting, devastating effects into adulthood and relationships.

 Building a New Life

 I realised something had to change in me!
 I needed to stop feeling I wasn’t good enough, and people-pleasing, and get back my confidence and self-esteem.
 But, it's still a work in progress.

 I moved house away from all the bad memories and started a new job.